alvaroalea/QL_Trump2_clone/GAL/README.md

 My own version of the equations of the chip 1, intended to be used in a board without RAM with external RAM expansion.

-This version only work with Minerva ROM, because it lack the pagging mechanism needed to boot in a JS ROM.
+This version only work with Minerva ROM, because it lack the pagging mechanism needed to boot in a JS ROM, this version is save to use with 768Kb external expansion, to achive the 892Kb (maximun RAM in a QL)

 Include the Winculp source.